asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

 In my [previous post]({{ site.baseurl }}{% post_url 2017-11-30-misconceptions-of-pair-programming %}) I discussed some misconceptions of pair programming.
-When trying to encourage skeptical development organizations to try pair programming its not only important to understand the misconceptions but also be able to articulate its benefits.
-Pair programming avoids many traditional software project issues that managers typically have to address.
-It is because of this, and its many other benefits, that I consider it an essential practice for modern agile development teams.
+When trying to encourage skeptical development organizations to try pair programming its not only important to dispel the misconceptions, but be able to articulate its benefits as well.
+Pair programming avoids many traditional software project issues that managers have typically had to address.
+It is because of this, and its many other benefits, that I consider pair programming an essential practice for modern agile development teams.

 ## A Social Activity

 Software development is a social activity.
 The greatest software teams are expert collaborators.
-Time and time again I've seen teams who pair program consistently, collaborate incredibly well.
+Time and time again I've seen teams who pair program consistently collaborate incredibly well.
 Pair programming creates daily opportunities to practice this collaboration.
 If I were to pick the most important aspect of pair programming it's that it promotes continuous collaborative software design and development.

 ## Mentoring